With the pressures of law school, who doesn't need a little paradise?

 Willamette's J. W. Long Library is a state-of-the art facility designed to provide students with a peaceful, modern environment to study, read and recharge.
 Dedicated in 1995, it was named after J.W.
 Long, a supporter of education and Willamette, whose own education was quite modest.
 His sons, Richard S. and William D. Long, both Willamette CLA graduates, felt the gift was a fitting tribute to the father who had a keen interest in technology and loved reading about the law.

-Law students and alumni have round-the-clock access to the library and may reserve study carrels and study rooms.
+Law students have round-the-clock access to the library and may reserve study carrels and study rooms.
 The law library is also open to the public on a more limited basis.